 Why should I hire you when Degree holding teachers are aplenty?

-At the moment, I am holding a ABRMS’s Diploma in Teaching and Grade 8 in Music Theory.
-I aim to attain both ABRSM’s LRSM in Teaching and Performance by 2021-22.
+At the moment, I am holding a ABRMS’s Diploma in Teaching, ABRSM’s Diploma in Piano Performance and Grade 8 in Music Theory.
+I aim to attain both ABRSM’s LRSM in Teaching and Performance by 2023-24.

 (Unfortunately, even if you hire a Degree holding teacher, you are still not guaranteed a successful child musician.
 Many factors work together to create great results – The child’s innate musical talents as well as parents’ involvement and commitment to consistent practice being a few of them.)